-And just so you guys could enjoy it as well, I Periscoped one of my coffee breaks so that some of you guys could enjoy as well (for those not familiar with Periscope, it’s a live video streaming app that lets me share video in real time with you guys and respond to comments as they’re asked… it’s crazy addictive, and you can follow along at @uglyducklingDIY… I even got Kit on board with the idea).
+And just so you guys could enjoy it as well, I Periscoped one of my coffee breaks so that some of you guys could enjoy as well (for those not familiar with Periscope, it’s a live video social media app that lets me share video in real time with you guys and respond to comments as they’re asked… it’s crazy fun, and you can follow along at @uglyducklingDIY… I even got Kit on board with the idea).

 5. Farm sleep > regular sleep.
 It could have been the fresh air, the hard work (I’ll get to that below), or the great dinners (and ahem, beer), but I slept soundly and woke up in time to see some pretty great sunrise skies.
 Plenty of energy, too, which was definitely needed for our project!

 6. You’ll get crazy ideas, like volunteering to do tile work in someone else’s shower for two days (and filming a lot of it).
 We didn’t really have a set game plan for what we were going to do for the three days I was there, and we (I?) decided that I wasn’t going to leave without helping Kit finish something.
 Kit had made a few off-the-cuff remarks about how much she likes taking baths in the winter, how much she loathes that she doesn’t have a working bathroom upstairs, and how it kind of sucks that it’s so far down on her giant to-do list that she probably wouldn’t get around to finishing things until it’s freezing this winter and she can’t take a nice hot bath.